 What happens after I receive my CAS and Tier 4 visa?

 Congratulations, you are ready to embark on your new course!
 You should now read the information on our Welcome to Warwick website which will guide you from preparing your trip to the UK to the first a few weeks into your course.
-The Office for Global Engagement has comprehensive guidance specifically aimed at international students as well.
+The International Student Office has comprehensive guidance specifically aimed at international students as well.

-If you have never been to the UK before, the Welcome to Warwick programme run by Global Engagement can be a perfect way to introduce yourself to life in the UK: it provides airport pickup (from London Heathrow) and early enrolment, helps you tackle practical issues facing international students (opening a bank account, register with a doctor, Police Registration etc.), and gives you opportunity to discover UK learning style, local area, and meet new friends from across the world.
+If you have never been to the UK before, the Welcome to Warwick programme run by the International Student Office can be a perfect way to introduce yourself to life in the UK: it provides airport pickup (from London Heathrow) and early enrolment, helps you tackle practical issues facing international students (opening a bank account, register with a doctor, Police Registration etc.), and gives you opportunity to discover UK learning style, local area, and meet new friends from across the world.

 What should I carry in my hand luggage when I travel to the UK?